 5550 S. Greenwood Avenue

 Chicago, IL 60637

-The deadline to send your blankets and personal notes for inclusion in the project is September 5, 2017.
+The deadline to send your blankets and personal notes for inclusion in the project has been extended to November 4, 2017.

 Blankets will be exhibited within the Museum and photographed and published online as part of the project.
 Welcome notes and stories may be published online too—please include your name only if you are comfortable sharing it.
 Anonymous submissions will be accepted.
 Blankets will not be returned to senders and will not be accessioned by the Smart Museum.
 At the end of the exhibition, blankets will be distributed to new immigrants in coordination community partners.